streamlit/docs/content/kb/tutorials/llm-apps/glossary.md

 ### **Overfitting**

 Overfitting occurs when a model performs well on its training data but poorly on new, unseen data.
 It's important to monitor for overfitting when fine-tuning LLMs to ensure they generalize well to different inputs.

+### **Reinforcement learning from human feedback (RLHF)**

+RLHF is a technique to improve LLM responses.
+Human feedback on model outputs is used to train a reward model, which guides fine-tuning to align the LLM's output with human preferences.

+### **Transfer learning**

+Transfer learning is a technique where a model pre-trained on one task is fine-tuned for a different but related task.
+In LLM apps, transfer learning involves using a pre-trained LLM as a starting point and adapting it to specific tasks.

+### **Zero-shot learning**

+Zero-shot learning is a technique where a model is trained to perform tasks it hasn't seen during training.
+LLMs can generalize from prompts to generate responses for tasks they were not explicitly trained on.

 ## Interfacing with a model